 Presentations must last between 4-6 minutes, with scores being deducted 25% for being either under or over the time limit.
-Competitors may select any topic they choose, provided it is appropriate for the target audience.
+Competitors topic should be based on the founding principles of Enterprise Rent-A-Car found here.
 Remember, you can tell the audience who they are.
 (For example, “Good evening ladies and gentlemen of the 5th district school board, tonight we will discuss….”).
 There are no props or displays allowed in competition.
 Anyone using props (those items that are not connected to the speaker at all times will be penalized 25% of the final total score.
 Speakers are not required to be positioned at microphones.
 Speakers may move around the stage, room, etc, but at no times are allowed to TOUCH an audience member.
 Speakers touching audience members will be penalized 25% of the final total score.
 Audience interaction is highly recommended.
 Any speaker using foul language or displaying any unacceptable behavior (such as demonstrations containing sexual, violent, drunken, discriminatory, or harassing connotations) will be disqualified.

 All participants in the Regional Conference are invited and welcome to watch the competition, including the National Awards Program Judging Committee and any sponsors in attendance.
 Spectators must be seated at the start of the competition, and to ensure fairness to all speakers, spectators will not be allowed to enter or exit the room during the presentations.

 Speakers Competition Judging Criteria